 Journal

-In this second part of our two-part series, we build a ledger for a Venmo clone by applying the accounting principles we learned in Part I.
+In this second post of our three-part series, we build a ledger for a Venmo clone by applying the accounting principles we learned in Part I.

 Image of Lucas Rocha